criticalfault/nullsheen_main_site/content/posts/ghostbusters-rpg-with-shadowrun.md

 ---
-title: "Ghostbusters With Shadowrun 3rd Edition"
+title: "Ghostbusters RPG With Shadowrun 3rd Edition"
 date: 2024-03-24T11:12:27Z
 featured_image: "/images/Ghostbusters.webp"
 draft: false
 tags: ['Tools','GM Help']
 ---

-# The New Ghost Busters
+# The New Ghost Busters - RPG using Shadowrun 3rd Edition
 Around 20 years ago I fell in love with a franchise I thought was dead.
 It was funny, it was spooky and it was wierd.
 I was never the same after seeing Ghostbusters for the first time.
 I too wanted to hold back the darkness with my wit and genius.
 Fighting with the heart of a lion against what goes bump in the night.
 Soon i ended up learning about Call of Cthulhu the table top game and Shadowrun.
 I decided I wanted to try to add the action of Shadowrun into the mystery and investigation of Call of Cthulhu.
 This birthed this madness below.

 We only had a chance to play it once or twice, but every time we had just the best time.
 I hope this fills you and your friends with that same feeling.
 It begins with the assumption that the players have gotten a franchise right to the Ghostbusters after the 2nd Movie.
 Now that there are 4 more movies... its really up to you and your table how you want to handle it!